FoxUSA/OpenNote/Doc/Install.md

 Now in `/OpenNote/#/settings/database/` put the following connection string in the `Replication url` field `https://admin:password@127.0.0.1:6984/opennote`

-To import a database from older versions check out `/OpenNote/#/settings/legacy/`

-# Legacy service
-The legacy service is still included to migrate data to the new data structure.
-All write endpoints have been hidden with the exception of the file upload api's.

 ### Automatic(Wizard Based Install)
 To run the installer open
 `<install path>/Service/install.php`